top of page

 • Completion of supervised hours towards licensure.

-• Increasing competencies in incorporating tenets of social justice into clinical practice and gaining advanced training in mental health advocacy at multiple levels of care/practice.
+• Increasing competencies in incorporating climate awareness into clinical practice and gaining advanced training in mental health advocacy at multiple levels of care/practice.

 • Developing skills for both clinical care, as well as business administration, specific to a private practice setting.